mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 using connected I²C Sensirion SEN5x sensor (e.g. SEN54_ or `SEN54 in a box`_)
 and display/export that data via basic http web interface, with some charts there.

-Device is expected to have a WiFi chip for http access, which is also setup by the script from a `simple ini config`_.
+Device is expected to have a WiFi chip (to access WebUI on it over http), which is also setup by the script from a `simple ini config`_, but it can be disabled and any other network interface pre-configured instead, e.g. from a separate ``boot.py`` file or by adding a couple lines for it to ``main.py``.

 Intended use is for temporary home air quality control during forest-fire seasons or periods of weather conducive to smog accumulation, and to check which